 Alfred Earnest Haigh opened for business in Adelaide’s Beehive Building on 1 May 1915.
 Haigh’s Chocolates became an Adelaide icon, although it wasn’t until the 1950s that they approached the high quality of today’s product.
 Alfred’s grandson, John Haigh, introduced new methods after training at Lindt in Switzerland.

 Haigh’s Chocolates have always been sold through their own stores, although in the late 1950s and 1960s, they were often sold by “tray boys and girls” at theatres and cinemas.
-Haigh’s now have 14 stores in Adelaide, Melbourne and Sydney.
+Haigh’s now has 14 stores in Adelaide, Melbourne and Sydney.
+However, a trip to Haigh’s store in central Adelaide has become something of a pilgrimage by former residents when visiting their hometown.

 The Haigh’s Book of Chocolate by Cath Kerry tells the story of the company.